-The School to Work Pilot Program for students attending Adult High School, GED, and Jail classes will create a systematic transition from school to jobs by establishing and ongoing permanent relationship with potential employers in the community.
+The Employment Center will be for all noncredit students.
+The Center will create a systematic transition from school to jobs by establishing and ongoing permanent relationship with potential employers in the community.
 The Pilot Program will create a list of potential employers and students seeking employment or advancement opportunities in the work force.
 It will also assess student needs based on their skills and interests.
 It will also identify and direct students to continue with their education as needed.
-The ultimate goal will be to establish a strong School to Work program by September 2019, which could become the first Employment Center under the School for Extended Learning.
+The ultimate goal will be to establish a strong School to Work program by September 2019, which will become the first Employment Center under the School for Extended Learning.